 The remedies granted in Germany to a successful plaintiff are an injunction claim and a claim to render accounts.
 The court will also decide whether the plaintiff is entitled to claim damages.

 Defendant’s damages that arise owing to potentially unjust enforcement are reimbursed by the enforcing plaintiff.
 Accordingly, injunction claims granted by the first-instance court are enforceable based on the provision of a security bond to secure potential damages claims.
 The value of the security bond corresponds to the potentially considerable damages.
 Appeal decisions granting the injunction claim are enforceable without this constraint.

 Q: How are damages awards calculated?

 The courts apply three methods to calculate damages:

-- by analogy to a licence granted between reasonable parties;
+- by analogy, an amount equal to royalty fees found in a licence between reasonable parties;

 - loss of profits by the patent owner; and